thatsehannah/Docker-Kubernetes-The-Practical-Guide/section-6/notes/section-6.md

         depends_on:
             - mongodb

-* The service names that are defined in your docker compose file can be used throughout your code when you need to talk to containers.
+* The service names that are defined in your docker compose file can be used throughout your code when you need to talk to those containers.
-  * Example: if one of the services you defined in your docker compose file was named mongodb-service
+  * Example: if one of the services you defined in your docker compose file was named `mongodb-service`
     * `mongodb://mongodb-service:27017/course-goals?authSource=admin`

+* `stdin_open` and `tty` keys
+  * Same as the `-it` flag on the docker run command; when you need an interactive mode
+  * Set both of these to `true`
+  * `stdin_open` opens standard input
+  * `tty` attaches the terminal

+* `--build` flag on `docker compose up`
+  * If you want to force docker to rebuild the image(s)
+  * By default, the image defined by the `build` key in the docker compose file will only be built once and cache it
+  * Useful if you make changes to the code
+  * Example
+    * `docker compose up --build`
+  * If you just want to build images and not start a container thereafter, just run `docker compose build`

+* `container_name` key
+  * Used to assign custom names for the actual container name
+  * The service name is not the container name